GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Range**: 1 foot

 **Effect**: You cause a wave of energy to emit from the point in range you designate, extending into a 10 yard fan.
 Anything caught within the fan suffers a psychic attack.
-After 1d4 rounds, at the end of the round, energy manifests in the exact same manner- causing a psychic attack against anything within an indentical fan occupying the same space as the first.
+After 1d4 rounds, at the end of the round, energy manifests in the exact same manner- causing a psychic attack against anything within an identical fan occupying the same space as the first.

-**At Higher Tiers**:  Each tier beyond its minimum allows you to increease the level of the d4 die (to a d6, then a d8, etc, until it reachs a d12) and/or increase the size of the fan by 1 yard.
+**At Higher Tiers**:  Each tier beyond its minimum allows you to increase the level of the d4 die (to a d6, then a d8, etc, until it reachs a d12) and/or increase the size of the fan by 1 yard.

 **Critical Failure**: You unintentionally localize the energy... inside of you.
 You suffer a psychic attack with advantage.
 After 1d12 rounds, a sphere of energy explodes out from you a number of feet equal to the spell tier.
 Everything in the sphere suffers a psychic attack, including yourself.